-In this book of daily readings directed at young women, educator Molinary (Hijas Americanas: Beauty, Body Image, and Growing Up Latina) offers tools and resources for personal empowerment.
+In this book of daily readings, Molinary (Hijas Americanas: Beauty, Body Image, and Growing Up Latina) offers tools and resources for personal empowerment.
 Molinary’s work stems from her belief that each woman should develop her own positive self- image independent of popular culture.
 Some readings are a single paragraph, others continue beyond a page.
 Throughout, she uses examples from her own life and includes exercises for writing in a “Beautiful You Journal.”
 In her introduction, Molinary stresses that though there is no single right way to read through this book, doing the exercises is important for learning.
-She also gives guidelines for sharing experiences in dyad (friend, mentor, mother, or daughter) and group settings.
-VERDICT Although the readings are designed with young women in mind, this book can help foster self-confidence and positive body image for all women, and it should appeal to all ages.—Lucille M. Boone, San Jose P.L., CA for Library Journal, October 2010
+She also gives guidelines for sharing experiences in dyad (friend, mentor, mother, or daughter) and group settings… This book can help foster self-confidence and positive body image for all women, and it should appeal to all ages.—Lucille M. Boone, San Jose P.L., CA for Library Journal

 On Day 1 of Rosie’s daily guide, she tells you that her journals kept her honest: “what I wrote, I did.”
 The following 364 entries offer ideas and guide you through getting “better in touch with your own brilliance.”
 Beyond body acceptance, this book is full of affirmations and inspiration. – Margaret Pilarski, Skirt!

-Beautiful You was selected as the Best Body Positive Book of 2010 as part of the Nourishing the Soul Awards.
+Best Body Positive Book of 2010, Nourishing the Soul Awards